 Lowering the mudroom heightened the ceilings, allowing the architect to splurge on 3-metre-high windows from Ridley Windows.
 Now, light shines straight into the culinary lab.

 “When you’re in the kitchen preparing food,” she says, “you can look over and beyond the reading space to the outdoors. […] Any furniture or people in the lowered space don’t visually block the view from the kitchen.”

 The next item on the menu was what to do with all the pots and pans.
 “We had to be hyper-efficient in the layout to maximize storage as well as create enough counter and surface space for the cooking duo,” she says.

 “To do this we essentially lined both lengths of the house with continuous millwork.
 The kitchen millwork bleeds into the mudroom to create a unified and continuous look – visually expanding the feel of the space.”
 Open shelving puts the chef de maisons’ cookbooks within reach.

-Outside, the addition was clad in refinished wood siding from Maibec, a surprisingly budget-friendly option that has a big visual impact, especially in contrast to the warm, woodsy glow emanating from within the reading nook.
+Outside, the addition was clad in refinished wood siding from Maibec, a surprisingly budget-friendly option that has a big visual impact on the Victorian home, especially in contrast to the warm, woodsy glow emanating from within the reading nook.

 “The changes in level helped to define the spaces without closing them off to each other.”
 And that’s exactly the vision – and view to the outdoors – this house needed.
 VF-A.COM